 Go for the building but stay for the park surrounding it.
 Utah's Capitol building has some remarkable architecture inside, and free tours are offered on the hour Monday through Friday.
 The park enjoys a spectacular view of downtown while sporting several memorials and a reflecting pond.

-What better way to sample the history of SLC than to head straight to its heart?
-Located in the center of the city, this 10-acre complex is owned by the church of Latter-day Saints.
+What better way to sample the history of Salt Lake City than to head straight to its heart?
+Located in the center of the city, this 10-acre complex is owned by the church of Jesus Christ of Latter-day Saints and is one of the most popular tourist attractions in Salt Lake City.
 It has a gothic appeal to its exterior, which makes for excellent grandiose picture taking.
-Admire the outside then take a tour of the inside!
+Admire the outside, then take a tour of the inside!

 The zoo's location at the mouth of Emigration Canyon makes for an unforgettable entrance to your day of fun.
 It is no stranger to diversity, housing animals from many different ecosystems including the Asian Highlands, African Savanna, and Rocky Shores.
 If you're interested in a unique animal experience, head to the Elephant Encounter to view the animals up close from seven different vantage points!